Best birthday present ideas 2022

-But, if you're hoping to spend less than this on the birthday gift, have a look for art prints that are digitally reproduced.
+But, if you're hoping to spend less than this on the birthday present, have a look for art prints that are digitally reproduced.
 You can still get brilliant designs printed out onto high-quality paper without spending a fortune – often for £10 or less.

 Scrapbook of memories